omarreis/vsop2013/planetfun/README.md

 * Version 1.3 includes sky background textures ( two maps, with and without names & lines )

 # Permissons
-PlanetFun uses permissons for location, gyro and mag sensors.
+PlanetFun uses permissons for location, gyro and magnetic sensors.
 Program works without these with limited features.

 # Dependencies